Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me: Or as spooky.

+When the episode reaches its conclusion, I turn to Sue and notice she’s fast asleep.
 I don’t have the heart to wake her.

 The Final Test

-The episode pits Steven and Dodo against Billy Bunter, sorry, I mean Cyril.
+The episode pits Steven and Dodo against Billy Bunter… sorry, I mean Cyril.
 Calling him Billy would be tantamount to copyright infringement.
 But they go ahead and do it anyway.

 The final test is a deadly bored game (sic).
 Think Battle Royale crossed with Ludo.